korallkin/odin-recipes/README.md

 # odin-recipes

 My first HTML project.
-I this project i practice my new HTML skills.
+In this project i practice my new HTML skills.